Ten Stories And Secrets Of Fortnum And Mason

 On the third floor you will find a couple of overlooked but fascinating items.
 Firstly you can find this, a Polyphon, purchased by Fortnum & Mason back in 2014.

 It dates from the 1890s and was likely created in Leipzig, Germany, by the Polyphon Musikwerke Company.
-Polyphons became popular until the 1910s when Gramophones took over.
+Polyphons were popular until the 1910s when Gramophones took over.
 It plays tunes from the large metal discs contained below glass screen.
 Ask a member of staff nicely and they will be happy to put one in and wind it up for you.
+A hand-wound motor rotates the disc and then pins on the surface pluck the teeth of one or two metal combs, which vibrate to produce sound.

 On the front is says ‘Altona, Adolfstrass’.
 It was likely therefore displayed in a public place in Altona, Hamburg for a period.
 Adolfstrass was renamed after World War Two to Bernstorffstrasse.